0CottonBuds/ViewTether/README.md

 Screen-Capture is licensed under the GPL v3 License.
 See LICENSE.md for details.

-This project also includes FFmpeg, licensed under GPL v3.
+This project also includes FFmpeg, licensed under GPL.
 A copy of the GPL license is provided in the `FFmpeg-source` directory.
 For more information on FFmpeg and its licensing terms, visit the [official FFmpeg website](https://ffmpeg.org/legal.html).

 The Amyuni USB Mobile Monitor Virtual Display software is licensed under terms provided by Amyuni Technologies Inc. Refer to the accompanying license file for specifics.